Malphaet/midiRebind/README.md

 * URGENT : Fix the connection issue
 * TODO: More explicit midi output/input connection error (and backup or exit)
-* TODO: CLEAN CONNECTION TO A RACK, ANYTHING BUT THIS CLUSTERF*CK
+* TODO: CLEAN CONNECTION TO A RACK, ANYTHING BUT THIS CLUSTERFCK
 * TODO: Connect the IOHandler with handler, binding and vice-versa, check some.
 * TODO : Clean this step : Do a better IO handler
 * URGENT : Error on non existing patch is incorrect (win)
 * URGENT : line 341, in POSTMATCH_SCRNUPD /  if match.group("postargs")[-1]=="1" trigger out of range on incorrect formatted return args (no args)
 * TODO: Get rid of match.group("postargs").split
+* TODO: clean the dprint("Using RM/Forb") and maybe rebind some of it